ranerez/recipe-agent/README.md

 You can get a key from [console.anthropic.com](https://console.anthropic.com).

 (This step is optional.
-If you don't have the key, you will be promped when you first run the app with instructions how to get it and a field to paste it)
+If you don't have the key, you will be prompted when you first run the app with instructions on how to get it and a field to enter it.)

 ## Run